Steven Soderbergh: 2016–present: return to filmmaking

 In 2018, Soderbergh directed High Flying Bird, starring Andre Holland who played the role of a sports agent representing his rookie client with an intriguing and controversial business opportunity during an NBA lockout.
 The film began production in February 2018 and was released on February 8, 2019, by Netflix.
 Soderbergh's film The Laundromat is a political thriller about the international leak of the Panama Papers, written by Scott Z. Burns and based on the book Secrecy World, by Pulitzer Prize-winner Jake Bernstein.
 It stars Meryl Streep, Gary Oldman, Antonio Banderas, Jeffrey Wright, Matthias Schoenaerts, James Cromwell and Sharon Stone and premiered at the Venice Film Festival on September 1, 2019 before airing on Netflix.

-Soderbergh's 2020 film Let Them All Talk, was written by Deborah Eisenberg, and starred Meryl Streep, Candice Bergen, Gemma Chan, Lucas Hedges, and Dianne Wiest.
-It was shot in 2019, primarily aboard the ocean liner Queen Mary 2, and also in New York and the UK, and premiered on December 10, 2020, on HBO Max.

-No Sudden Move (formerly Kill Switch) is a 1950s period crime film shot in Detroit from September to November 2020.
+Soderbergh's 2020 film Let Them All Talk, was written by Deborah Eisenberg, and starred Meryl Streep, Candice Bergen, Gemma Chan, Lucas Hedges and Dianne Wiest.
+It was shot in 2019, primarily aboard the ocean liner Queen Mary 2, and also in New York and the UK, and premiered on December 10, 2020, on HBO Max.No Sudden Move (formerly Kill Switch) is a 1950s period crime film shot in Detroit from September to November 2020.
 From Mosaic writer Ed Solomon, it stars Don Cheadle, Benicio del Toro, David Harbour, Amy Seimetz, Jon Hamm, Ray Liotta, Kieran Culkin, Brendan Fraser, Noah Jupe, Bill Duke, Frankie Shaw and Julia Fox.
 It had its world premiere at the Tribeca Film Festival on June 18, 2021.
 It was released on HBO Max on July 1, 2021.
 Kimi, released on HBO Max in 2022, was shot in Seattle and Los Angeles in April and May 2021.
 It stars Zoë Kravitz as an agoraphobic tech worker who discovers evidence of a violent crime, and reunites Soderbergh with Traffic actors Erika Christensen and Jacob Vargas.
 Magic Mike's Last Dance, was filmed in London in early 2022.
-This third episode in the hugely successful Magic Mike franchise brings back star Channing Tatum and also introduces Salma Hayek to the series.
-The film was originally set to premiere on HBO Max, but was instead released in theaters on February 10, 2023.

-His next project is Full Circle, an HBO Max miniseries starring Zazie Beetz, Claire Danes and Timothy Olyphant.
-It is written by Ed Solomon, who also wrote Mosaic, and follows "an investigation into a botched kidnapping" that "uncovers long-held secrets connecting multiple characters and cultures in present-day New York City."

-Soderbergh is developing a six-part miniseries written by Lem Dobbs about the life of Emin Pasha.

-He also produced the off-broadway play The Fears, his first stage credit.
+This third episode in the Magic Mike franchise brought back Channing Tatum and also introduced Salma Hayek to the series.
+The film was originally set to premiere on HBO Max, but was instead released in theaters on February 10, 2023.Full Circle is a six-part miniseries starring Zazie Beetz, Claire Danes, Jharrel Jerome and Timothy Olyphant.
+It was written by Ed Solomon, who also wrote Mosaic, and follows "an investigation into a botched kidnapping" that "uncovers long-held secrets connecting multiple characters and cultures in present-day New York City".
+It premiered on Max on July 13, 2023.
+Also in July 2023, Soderbergh debuted his science fiction web series Command Z, which is inspired by Kurt Andersen's 2020 book, Evil Geniuses: The Unmaking of America.
+His film, Presence, a haunted house thriller starring Lucy Liu and Julia Fox, premiered at the 2024 Sundance Film Festival.
+Soderbergh filmed the 2025 spy thriller Black Bag, written by Kimi and Presence screenwriter David Koepp and starring Cate Blanchett and Michael Fassbender, from May to June 2024 in London.
+He also produced the Off-Broadway play The Fears, his first stage credit.
+He shot The Christophers, a dark comedy from Full Circle writer Solomon, in London in early 2025.
+It stars Ian McKellen, Michaela Coel and James Corden and premiered in September 2025 at the Toronto International Film Festival.
+In April 2025, it was announced that he was at work on a documentary about the final interview given by John Lennon and Yoko Ono.